juks/iso-8583-socket-queue/README.md

 docker-compose up
 ```
 ## Commercial collaboration
-Feel free to send your inquiries about commercial collaboration (such as payment systems integration, POS software development, POS solutions development) to juks@juks.ru.
+Feel free to send your inquiries about commercial collaboration (such as payment systems integration, POS Android applications development and other POS solutions) to juks@juks.ru.

 ## Reporting Bugs
 Please report bugs in the Github issue tracker: https://github.com/juks/SocketQueue/issues